Exa-Networks/exabgp/README.md

 The best way to be kept informed about our progress/releases is to follow us on [Twitter](https://twitter.com/#!/search/exabgp).

-In case of bugs, we will ask you to help us fix the issue using the master branch.
+In case of bugs, we will ask you to help us fix the issue using the main branch.
 We will then try to backport any fixes to the 4.2 stable branch.

-Please make sure to remove any non `git master` installations if you are trying the latest master release, to prevent to run the wrong code by accident, it happens more than you think, and verify the binary by running `exabgp version`.
+Please make sure to remove any non `git main` installations if you are trying the latest release, to prevent to run the wrong code by accident, it happens more than you think, and verify the binary by running `exabgp version`.

 We will nearly systematically ask for the `FULL` output exabgp with the option `-d`.

 ## Development

-The master branch is now what will be ExaBGP 5.0.x.
+The main branch (which was master) is now what will be ExaBGP 5.0.x.
 The program command line arguments has already been changed and are no longer fully backward compatible with version 3 and 4.

 ExaBGP is nearly as old as Python3.
 Lots has changed in 11 years.
 Support for python2 has already been dropped.

-master has already seen a big rewrite but more is still to come.
+the main branch has already seen a big rewrite but more is still to come.
 The application need work to take advantage of Python3 'new' async-io (as we run an home-made async core engine) and new features are being investigated (such as configuration edition via a interactive CLI).

 For these reasons, we recommend the use of the 4.2 releases in production, but running master is sometimes required for the latest and greatest features.